-Smaller, less complex financial institutions may face challenges performing due diligence and monitoring of services and service providers due to resource and expertise constraints.
+Financial institutions may face challenges performing due diligence and monitoring of services and service providers due to resource and expertise constraints.
 Collective assurance mechanisms, such as pooled audits may be helpful in these circumstances.
 Where appropriate and relevant, financial institutions may also benefit from feedback and relevant insights from financial authorities including on potential risks.